AllisonBrand/csc-249-p2-banking-client-server/MessageSpecificationDocument.md

 # Summary
 The client can attempt to login, view account balance, and make deposits or withdrawls.
 It's messages must conform to one of these 4 commands: LOGIN, BALANCE, DEPOST, and WITHDRAW.
 Responses from the server consist of a status code indicating success or the failure mode, data as relevant, and may also include some text for debugging purposes.
-Messages terminate with an empty line, indicated with two consecutive linefeeds ("\n\n")
+Messages from both client and server terminate with an empty line, indicated with two consecutive linefeeds ("\n\n").

-Only one
+All client requests must include the account number, so an attacker can't simply send withdrawl requests to every server port until it finds one that is serving a logged-on client.
+This way, the attacker must guess the account number and the port of an authenticated connection.
+That ups the number of possible guesses from ~16,000 (the number of dynamic ports) to ~68,000,000 (the number of unique account numbers).
+I still wouldn't trust it, computers are fast.
+If the account number matches the one authorized for the socket, the server allows it to go through.
+Only one client may access an account at a time.
+When a client successfully logs in, the account number is added to an internal dictionary and associated with the IP address of the client.
+If a client provides valid credentials but their account is in the dictionary, the client receives a failure message with the IP address of the user who is accessing their account.

+The client logs out by closing their connection with the server.
+There is no functionality to create new accounts.

 # Messages from the Client
 ```